JarkkoPar/Utility_AI_GDExtension/documentation/Nodes_latest.md

 The states are changed by calling the `transition_to()` method and by providing a *NodePath* to a child node of the State Tree root node as a target state.
 The child nodes of the target node are evaluated, all the way down the tree, until a leaf State Tree node is activated.
 If no active leaf node is found, the state transition fails and the State Tree remains in the existing state.

+> [!NOTE]
+> When a scene with a State Tree is first run, during the first call to the `tick()` method the State Tree will automatically transition to the root node to find the initial set of active states.

 When the state changes, the `on_exit_state()` method is called for existing state nodes that are not included in the new state.
 Similarly, for new state nodes that were not included in the existing state, the `on_enter_state()` method is called.

 During a tick, the `on_tick()` method is called for all the active states.

 You construct a State Tree by first adding a `UtilityAISTRoot` node to your scene.
 Under the root node you add `UtilityAISTNode`s, and you can keep adding further `UtilityAISTNode`s until you have the state structure you need.

-When a scene with a State Tree is first run, during the first call to the `tick()` method the State Tree will automatically transition to the root node.

 ### Shared properties for all the State Tree nodes